-The Lexus RX is the fourth generation of a popular luxury 4x4 launched in the late '90s, and is a successor to one of the first SUVs to be offered with a hybrid powertrain all the way back in 2005.
-Lexus is owned by Toyota, and the RX shared hybrid power technology first developed for the Toyota Prius.
+The Lexus RX is the fourth generation of a popular luxury SUV launched in the late '90s, and is a successor to one of the first SUVs to be offered with a hybrid powertrain all the way back in 2005.
+Lexus is owned by Toyota, and the RX uses hybrid power technology first developed for the Toyota Prius.

-Unlike the Prius, which has a petrol engine and electric motor working together to power the front wheels, the Lexus RX 450h has a 3.5-litre petrol V6 driving the front wheels only through a CVT-style automatic transmission.
-One electric motor helps the engine drive the front wheels and another on the rear axle drives the rear wheels.
-The battery is stored under the boot floor and is self-charging when the engine is running.
+Unlike the Prius, which has a petrol engine and electric motor working together to power the front wheels, the RX has a 3.5-litre V6 petrol engine driving the front wheels only through a CVT gearbox.
+One electric motor helps the engine drive the front wheels and another on the rear axle drives the rears.
+The battery is stored under the boot floor and is charged by a combination of the engine and regenerative braking.

-When it first arrived on the scene, the hybrid version of the RX was just one of a range of more traditional engine options.
-Nowadays, the Lexus RX 450h comes as a hybrid only, and faces opposition from a handful of luxury SUVs offering environmentally-conscious powertrain alternatives.
-These mainly include the newer breed of plug-in hybrid electric vehicles (PHEVs) such as the Range Rover Sport PHEV and Volvo XC90 T8 Twin Engine.
+Available only as a hybrid, the RX faces competition from a handful of luxury SUVs offering petrol-electric power.
+These mainly include plug-in hybrid electric vehicles (PHEVs) such as the Range Rover Sport PHEV and Volvo XC90 T8 Twin Engine.

-At the top of the range, the RX Takumi gets power-folding heated rear seats, a 15-speaker Mark Levinson stereo, a colour head-up display, 360-degree camera, semi-aniline leather upholstery, 10-way powered front seat adjustment, memory settings for the front seats, steering wheel and door mirrors.
+At the top of the range, the RX and RX L Takumi get power-folding heated rear seats, a 15-speaker Mark Levinson stereo, a colour head-up display, 360-degree camera, semi-aniline leather upholstery, 10-way powered front seat adjustment, memory settings for the front seats, steering wheel and door mirrors.
 The latest version of the RX now comes with Apple CarPlay and Android Auto smartphone connectivity too, while a new touchscreen is much easier to interact with than the now-supplementary touchpad.
 The menus could still be a little clearer, mind.

-On the road, the RX 450h majors on comfort and refinement, which will appeal to anyone unimpressed by the sportier characteristics of some of its rivals.
+On the road, the RX majors on comfort and refinement, which will appeal to anyone unimpressed by the sportier characteristics of some of its rivals.
 Audi, BMW and Range Rover SUVs all offer sharper, more responsive handling, and – despite suspension tweaks on the facelifted car – the Lexus still leans more in corners.